 Revolving Line of Credit ExplainedIn a nutshell, a revolving line of credit is an open-ended financing product that operates similarly to a revolving credit card.
-It carries with it a max line of credit, and funds may be drawn up to this max amount, as needed.
+It carries a maximum line of credit, and funds may be drawn up to this amount, as needed.
 Once your business gets an influx of cash, the draws are then paid back, either all at once or in regular payments.
 As the line balance is paid off, the credit becomes available again.
-If your business maintains a good standing with the lender, the line can often remain available indefinitely.
+If your business maintains a good standing with the lender, the account won't be closed, and can remain open indefinitely.

-You may be wondering why business owners choose a revolving line of credit as opposed to other financing options.
+What Are the Advantages of a Revolving Credit Line Compared to other Financing Options?You may be wondering why business owners choose a revolving line of credit as opposed to other financing options.
 Here are some of the top advantages:

 - Compared to business credit cards, revolving lines of credit usually have a more competitive interest rate, often just a few points above the prime rate for borrowers with good credit.

 How to Apply for a Revolving Line of CreditMost revolving lines of credit for business are offered through traditional banks or finance companies.
 Before filling out an application, consider these components:

-- Cash Flow: While lenders understand that a business can have ebbs and flows in their cash flow, they usually won’t lend to a company that is constantly “cash poor.”
+- Cash Flow: While lenders understand that a business can have cash flow ebbs and flows, they usually won’t lend to a company that is constantly “cash poor.”
 When applying for a line of credit, show historical trends for cash flow, and have a plan for paying back any draws that you plan to use.For example, a retailer that needs lots of inventory in September may show that sales during the holiday months of November and December will provide the required amount needed for payback.

 - Line Amount: A mistake that many businesses make is requesting a line amount that isn’t realistic for their revenues.
 While it may seem like a good idea to ask for as much as you can get, this can often end in a decline notification.Generally, lenders like to issue revolving lines of credit with limits equal to about 20 percent of the business’ yearly revenues.
 That means that if your business earned $200,000 of gross revenues last tax year, a reasonable request would be in the $40,000 range or less.

 - Use of Funds:Before applying, consider how you’ll utilize your business line of credit.
-While revolving credit lines are flexible and great for many uses, the lender might want to know how you’ll use the funds.If you are buying equipment or inventory, have specifics ready to show.
+While revolving credit lines are flexible and great for many uses, the financial institution might want to know how you’ll use the funds.If you're buying equipment or inventory, have specifics ready to show.
 On the other hand, if cash will be used for marketing, prepare a simple marketing budget.
-If you’re prepared to explain your plans, it will likely help you get approved for a line of credit.
+By explaining your plans, it'll likely help you get approved for a line of credit.